FAQ

 On any of the biking sections you and everyone on your team will be required to wear a bike helmet.
 No helmet, no riding.

-I want to enter the Family race but some team members may not be able to ride a bike.
+I want to enter a Tenderfoot race but some team members may not be able to ride a bike.
 Can I still enter?

 We want everyone to come out and have fun.
-If you can not ride a bike, no problem, just do the canoe and trekking section.
-Don’t want to canoe, no problem, skip the canoe and do that section by bike or trekking.
-To be eligable for prizes and ranking you must do all the diciplines but there will be other give aways and prizes for all teams that compeate in the Family race.
-Entrance fees will be the same low rate no matter how you tackle the course.
+If a team member can not ride a bike, no problem.
+Just do any of the other legs of the event, be that paddling, trekking, or any other section.
+If there is a section a teammate doesn't want to do, no problem; skip it and do the parts you're excited about!
+For some (but not all) races, to be eligible for prizes and ranking you must do all the disciplines.
+At Tenderfoot events, most have all optional points that can be acquired by foot or bike, so you choose your adventure!
+Entrance fees will be the same rate no matter how you tackle the course.

 Do I need bike lights?

-Will there be water stops or areas where water is available throughout the course (especially during the bike ride)?
+Will there be water stops or areas where water is available throughout the course?

 There will be some areas to refill water.
-There will be one official water refill area on the course.
-It is highly recommend to have water treatment tablets with you so that you can take advantage of “natural” water resources.
+You should carry water with you in your pack and on your bike.
+For longer races it is highly recommended to have water treatment tablets with you so that you can take advantage of “natural” water resources.

-There will be a main transition area.
-You can expect to be away from this for at least 12 hours so you will need to carry enough supplies (food) to keep you going for this amount of time.
+There will usually be a main transition area.
+For 24+ hour races you can expect to be away from there for at least 12 hours so you will need to carry enough supplies (food) to keep you going for this amount of time.

 Can family/friends pass food/water to competitors?

 No. No outside assistance is allowed.
 Outside assistance of any kind will be grounds for disqulaification.
-You can get assistance from other teams.
+You can get assistance from other teams, however.

 You only need to have the bike equipment while on the bike.
 Bike shoes and helmet can also be stored with the bike.